 PIM implementation allows access to powerful components that detail product content performance.

-Product information quality, as well as team performance, can be analyzed.
-Management can see all activities taking place across the system and how much time they require.
+Product information quality and team performance can be analyzed.
+Management can see all system activities and how much time they require.

-With analytics, you can quickly search, find, and fill in product information gaps, along with finding errors.
-These gaps are not limited to text, as your images, descriptions, and translations may be missing crucial information, too.
+With analytics, you can quickly search for, find, and fill in product information gaps and errors.
+These gaps are not limited to text; your images, descriptions, and translations may also be missing crucial information.

-Analytics also covers your syndication channels by ensuring the right product information is pushed out.
+Analytics also covers your syndication channels by pushing out the correct product information.
 You can also streamline searches by field and create multi-variant tests using different versions of standard documents.

 This will go a long way to improve content quality, even that of custom content.